2026 06 03 Thumbnail

 The lesson: When a newer, higher-spec batch of the same expression arrives at MSRP, the secondary floor on the prior batch compresses toward retail — ECBP B926 at $142 secondary against C926 at $79.99 MSRP is the live version of that math.

 Today’s AWIB Secondary section grades 2 more bottles with realized prices, floor erosion math, lineage notes, and buy/hold/sell calls.
-Read the full secondary report on Patreon →
+Read the full secondary report in The Brief →

 Today’s Flight: Larceny Barrel Proof A926 vs. Elijah Craig Barrel Proof C926 — Heaven Hill’s simultaneous wheated and traditional barrel-strength TTB confirmations at adjacent price points, both at record proofs for their respective designations, both shipping in June inside the Father’s Day window.
 Full specs side-by-side, the nose-palate-finish comparison at full proof and with water, the value call, and the verdict on which one belongs in your collection first — in today’s AWIB.